 19.Discuss the challenges in managing solid waste.
-[Ceiling of marks: 30]

 20. Explain the applications of common ion effect and solubility product in separation and identification of cations.

 21. (a) Explain the sources of water pollution. (b) What are the control measures for water pollution? $[1 \times 10 = 10]$